verana-labs/verana-docs/docs/run/other-component-deployment/20-frontend.md

 docker-compose up -d
 ```

-This uses the pre-built image from Docker Hub (`veranalabs/verana-front:main`).
+This compose file references the pre-built image on Docker Hub (`veranalabs/verana-front:main`).
+Because the file also includes a `build` section, Docker Compose will rebuild the image by default; remove the `build` block if you want to pull only the published image.

 ##### Option C: Custom Environment Variables